ibexa/documentation-developer/docs/guide/request_lifecycle.md

 ### View building and matching

-The HttpKernel just dispatched the `kernel.controller` event.
+When HttpKernel dispatches the `kernel.controller` event, the following things happen.

 Listening to `kernel.controller`, the `ViewControllerListener` (`ezpublish.view_controller_listener`) (priority 10) checks if the `_controller` Request attribute is associated to a `ViewBuilder` (a service tagged `ibexa.view_builder`) in the `ViewBuilderRegistry` (`ezpublish.view_builder.registry`).
 The `ContentViewBuilder` (`ezpublish.view_builder.content`) matches on controller starting with `ez_content:` (see `eZ\Publish\Core\MVC\Symfony\View\Builder\ContentViewBuilder::matches`).